closed beta · LangGraph, CrewAI & Claude Code supported · Book a Demo →

 Why are my CrewAI agents looping forever?

-In CrewAI's hierarchical mode, a manager agent that's never satisfied with a worker's output can keep reassigning the same task indefinitely.
-This often happens when the agent's prompt is ambiguous or the success criteria isn't well defined.
-AgentSonar catches this pattern, called repetitive_delegation, when the same agent-to-agent edge fires more than 5 times in a window.
+In CrewAI's hierarchical mode, a manager agent that's never satisfied with a worker's output can keep handing the same task back.
+AgentSonar catches this as repeated agent calls: when one agent calls another with the same task more than 5 times in a window, it fires an alert.
+Wire it in with two lines: from agentsonar import AgentSonarListener and listener = AgentSonarListener().

 How can I stop my LangGraph agents from running forever?

-How much do runaway AI agents cost?
+How much do runaway AI agents actually cost?

 Does AgentSonar work for single-agent systems and agentic RAG?